benchmarko/CPCBasic/README.md

 ## Debugging

 - Use the URL parameter *tron=true* to compile with BASIC line number trace.
 The trace can be switched on and off in BASIC with *TRON* and *TROFF*.
-With trace on the correct line number is reported in case of an error.
+A side effect of "trace on" in CPCBasic   is that the correct line number is reported in case of an error.
 - For debugging in a desktop browser, you will usually use the Browser Development Tools (F12).
 - You can also use a *Console log* window which is usually hidden.
-You can activate it with the URL parameters *showConsole=true* and *debug=2*:
+You can activate it with the URL parameters *showConsole=true* and *debug=2*.
+Example:
  [CPCBasic Debug](https://benchmarko.github.io/CPCBasic/cpcbasic.html?showConsole=true&debug=2).
  This is especially useful on mobile devices.
 Clear its content manually, if needed.
 - There is also an experimental parameter *bench=n* to time the *parsing step* n times.